laurensdewaele/tenso-mobile-app/app/lib/notes.md

 - Edit workout.
 - Better naming because it needs to be used edit workout as well.

+OH HEAHHH SHIT WORKS SONNNY BOOY...
+So what I need to do: refactor and remove appState Remove _workout and call it _newWorkout;

+Go train hehemahhaa;

-- Draw diagram when all is refactored.
+- Draw diagram when all is refactored. => DO THIS THOUGH
 - Write to file on every change.
 - Design screens for progress and the actual hang timer (don't forget to play sounds that notify you which grip and pocket is next).
 - Add board selection.
 Only beastmaker1000 atm.